hang12291229/cleaningdata/Codebook.md

 - Subjecttest
 - Subjecttrain

-### In next step the test and training datsets of each file categorie is merged and for, 3 new datasets
+### In next step the test and training datsets of each file type is merged and form the new datasets
 - Label
 - Dataset
 - Subject